 When living in temporary hostel accommodation, residents find it increasingly challenging to save money for independent living due to the benefit system, sanctions and the daily expense of hostel living.
 Under Housing Benefit legislation, anyone working over 16 hours per week isn’t entitled to a full allowance, and so the more you work, the more benefits are reduced.
 For those living in temporary accommodation, this means paying an increasingly hefty chunk of the £1000+ monthly rent.

-Our event series run in tandem with the in-hostel training, providing a showcase of our participants work over the past six weeks.
-We will run a series of supper club events alongside external catering contracts, which provide the opportunity for our participants to overcome the cycle homelessness.
+Fat Macy's event series run in tandem with the in-hostel training, providing a showcase of our participants work over the past six weeks.
+They will run a series of supper club events alongside external catering contracts, which provide the opportunity for our participants to overcome the cycle of homelessness.

-We use the project’s profits to create a specified housing deposit scheme.
+Fat Macy's use the project’s profits to create a specified housing deposit scheme.
 With every pop-up event, each chef can make an independent and progressive step in saving securely for their future.
-Our trainees volunteer their time, and in return we donate the equivalent of £10 per hour into a charity foundation - a secure deposit fund, which is held until they have saved enough for a deposit.
-At this point, we require a tenancy agreement before we pay the deposit directly to the landlord.
+Their trainees volunteer their time, and in return Fat Macy's donate the equivalent of £10 per hour into a charity foundation - a secure deposit fund, which is held until they have saved enough for a deposit.
+At this point, Fat Macy's require a tenancy agreement before they pay the deposit directly to the landlord.

-We'd like to refine the catering and hospitality training to then pilot it in a range of hostels across London.
-We think we've developed a model that creates a direct pathway from hostel to home - which could be replicated nationwide.
+Fat Macy's would like to refine the catering and hospitality training to then pilot it in a range of hostels across London.
+They think they've developed a model that creates a direct pathway from hostel to home - which could be replicated nationwide.